ONSdigital/sdg_data_updates/15-a-1_and_15-b-1a/README.md

 - Possibly integrate an automated QA
 - Include checks for the data that raise errors
 - Automate the whole indicator (including part b)
+- Remove the internal function in `update_15.a.1a_15.b.1a.R` - the code doesn't need to be hosted in a function